 As noted above, the annual cash incentives for NEOs are based on two objective factors - EPS and ROIC - plus regional operating unit performance, where applicable, and individual performance objectives.
 For EPS and ROIC, the Committee sets target outcomes at a number that reflects an annual growth target.
-As mentioned earlier, beginning in 2016, the Committee has determined to exclude the impact of currency when calculating EPS and ROIC to ensure that payments under our annual incentives reflect the underlying performance of our business.
-Also beginning in 2016, the Committee has determined to exclude the benefit of current year share repurchases in excess of dilution when calculating EPS.
+For 2018, when setting the targets, the Committee established the targets of EPS and ROIC excluding anticipated restructuring charges.
+As mentioned earlier, the Committee has also determined to exclude the impact of currency when calculating EPS and ROIC to ensure that payments under our annual incentives reflect the underlying performance of our business.
+The Committee has also determined to exclude the benefit of current year share repurchases in excess of dilution when calculating EPS.
 The calculation of EPS and ROIC are as follows:

-- EPS net earnings per share diluted, including net earnings from continuing and discontinued operations, but excluding the impact of currency, any cumulative effects of changes in accounting principles, extraordinary items or goodwill impairment or the benefit of current year share repurchases in excess of dilution. - ROIC consolidated net operating profit after taxes divided by average capital.
-Net operating profit equals earnings before income taxes plus net interest expense and goodwill impairment (including the results of continuing and discontinued operations) minus taxes, excluding the impact of currency.
+• EPS - net earnings per share - diluted, including net earnings from continuing and discontinued operations, but excluding the impact of currency, restructuring charges net of related savings, any cumulative effects of changes in accounting principles, extraordinary items or goodwill impairment or the benefit of current year share repurchases in excess of dilution.

+ROIC - consolidated net operating profit after taxes divided by average capital.
+Net operating profit equals earnings before income taxes plus net interest expense and goodwill impairment (including the results of continuing and discontinued operations) minus taxes, excluding the impact of currency and restructuring charges net of related savings.
 Average capital is the average monthly ending balance of capital employed plus or minus adjustments.